common name: darkwinged fungus gnats

 Introduction - Synonymy - Distribution - Description - Identification - Bionomics - Management - Selected References

 Most species of darkwinged fungus gnats (Sciaridae) feed on fungi and decaying organic matter and are not considered economic problems.
 A few species, however, attack healthy tissue of such economic plants as potatoes, wheat, red clover, alfalfa, cultivated mushrooms, pine seedlings, and various ornamentals, including tulip bulbs, ferns, begonias, coleus, geraniums, cacti, young orchids, areca palm, and dracaenas.
-Sciarids are a problem in Florida greenhouses, mostly concerning injury to plants, but also large numbers of flying gnats being an occasional nuisance to workers.
+Sciarids are a problem in Florida greenhouses, mostly concerning injury to plants, but large numbers of flying gnats can be an occasional nuisance to workers.

-Some growers have had difficulty achieving adequate control of these fungus gnats, and more information is needed on effective insecticides, dosage rates, methods of application, and possible phytotoxicity.
+Some growers have had difficulty achieving adequate control of fungus gnats, and more information is needed on effective insecticides, dosage rates, methods of application, and possible phytotoxicity.

 Sciaridae was formerly a subfamily in Mycetophilidae, and, for a short time, sciarids were called lycoriids (Lycoriidae).
 Many of the species formerly in genera Sciara and Neosciara are now in the genus Bradysia.

 Steffan (1966) reported that Bradysia was represented by 65 species in North America and is the largest genus in the family in North America and Europe.
 It also is found on all other continents and on most of the major islands.
 In the USA, the species seem to be mostly in the northern and western states.
 Examples of Bradysia have been collected from all regions in Florida, but very few have been determined to species.
 Based upon the available literature, R.J.
 Gagne‚ USDA Systematic Entomology Lab, Washington, DC, identified sciarids from greenhouses in the Apopka area, Orange County, as Bradysia coprophila (Lintner) and Bradydia impatiens (Johannsen).
-Also, he has identified B. coprophila from Punta Gorda, Charlotte County, and Gainesville, Alachua County.
+He also identified Bradysia coprophila from Punta Gorda, Charlotte County, and Gainesville, Alachua County.